scsm-ua/kirtan-guide-en/songs/nagare-nagare-gora-gay.md

     dāmodara vṛndāvana-go-vatsa-rākhāla vatsāsurāntaka hari nija-jana-pāla

 He is so naughty that His mother bound Him around the waist with ropes.
-Thus He is known as Dā- modar.
+Thus He is known as Dāmodar.
 He is the keeper of Vṛndāvan’s cows and calves, the destroyer of the demon Vatsāsura, He is the remover of all evils and is the protector of His devotees.

 #### 5